-The attacks on METROBANK are from known threat sources that have been compiled and correlated with attack source IPs gathered from the DefensePro attack logs and outside sources such honeypots, known malicious sources, vulnerability databases, relationships with CERT and CSIRT teams that GLESEC possesses, together with various other threat feeds.
+12,241 attacks on METROBANK are from known threat sources that have been compiled and correlated with attack source IPs gathered from the DefensePro attack logs and outside sources such honeypots, known malicious sources, vulnerability databases, relationships with CERT and CSIRT teams that GLESEC possesses, together with various other threat feeds.

-The attacks on METROBANK from the DNS Blacklist obtained by correlating values from the Project Honey Pot Database.
+11,319 attacks on METROBANK from the DNS Blacklist obtained by correlating values from the Project Honey Pot Database.
 Some results do not include location information that allows map plotting.

-The attacks on METROBANK from known threat sources obtained by correlating values from AlienVault Labs; Emerging Threats; Zeus, Spyeye, and Palevo Tracker.
+Map of geographic distribution of 14,241 The attacks on METROBANK from known threat sources obtained by correlating values from AlienVault Labs; Emerging Threats; Zeus, Spyeye, and Palevo Tracker.
 Some results do not include location information that allows map plotting.